-Susanne Paulus is Assistant Professor for Assyriology.
+Susanne Paulus is an Associate Professor for Assyriology.
 Her main research focus is on the Social, Legal and Economic History of the Ancient Near East, especially of the Middle Babylonian Period/Kassite Period (1500–1000 BC).
 Despite its wealth of surviving information, this period is one of the lesser studied of Babylonian history, although it’s bridging function between the epochs of Old and Late Babylonian times, which are much better understood, is clearly acknowledged.

 Only 10 to 15 % of the rich material (more than 12.000 texts) from cities like Nippur and Ur is published in an accessible way.
 On the basis of an accurate edition of new or badly published archival material, she describes and analyzes problems linked to those texts.
 She combines traditional methods of archival reconstruction, diplomatics, prosopography with newer instruments of Digital Humanities to reconstruct archival contexts, family structures, administrative organization and finally the social-political and economic landscape of Babylonia.
 In her ongoing research special emphasis is given to legal rules and social norms regarding redistribution, sale, debt management, and connected issues of jurisdiction.